ThaHolyPaladin/CNA340/Pull_Request/README.md

 #### Repairing and Running
-Once pyhton is installed you can run the program with the following command
+Once python is installed you can run the program with the following command

 ```
 Lab 5.1.py